-The Effects of Titanium Dioxide (TiO2) and Reduced Graphene Oxide (rGO) Doping Ratio Variation to the Performance of Dye Sensitized Solar Cell (DSSC) Afiqah Baharin1, Siti Kudnie Sahari1, Rafidah Kemat1 and Najwa Ezira Ahmed Azhar2 1Faculty of Engineering, Universiti Malaysia Sarawak (UNIMAS), 94300 Kota Samarahan, Sarawak.
-2NANO-SciTech (NST), Institute of Science, Universiti Teknologi MARA (UiTM), 40450 Shah Alam, Selangor.
-ABSTRACT The Titanium Dioxide (TiO2)-reduced Graphene Oxide (rGO) were synthesized and doped at different concentration of 0.1wt%, 0.3wt% and 0.5wt% by varying the amount of rGO solution.
-The TiO2 nanoparticles was prepared via precipitation peptization method while rGO solution was prepared via chemical reduction and deposited by using Doctor Blade technique.
-The TiO2-rGO thin films samples were characterized by X-ray Diffraction spectroscopy (XRD) and Ultraviolet-visible spectroscopy (UV-Vis) for structural and optical properties while electrical properties was characterized by Keithley sourcemeter.
-It is observed that all of the TiO2-rGO samples possess the anatase TiO2 crystallinity phase which strongly appeared at (101), (004), (200) and (105) peaks and as the amount of rGO increases, the intensity of the peaks are decreasing.
-Meanwhile, 0.1wt% of TiO2-rGO has the highest absorbance wavelength with the lowest band gap at 2.75 eV which due to formation of Ti-O-C bond.
-These were confirmed by the efficiency obtained by the 0.1wt% of TiO2rGO at 1.21% which higher than pure TiO2.
+The Titanium Dioxide (TiO2)-reduced Graphene Oxide (rGO) were synthesized and doped at different concentration of 0.1wt%, 0.3wt% and 0.5wt% by varying the amount of rGO solution.
+The TiO2 nanoparticles were prepared via precipitation peptization method while rGO solution was prepared via chemical reduction and deposited by using Doctor Blade technique.
+The TiO2-rGO thin films samples were characterized by X-ray Diffraction (XRD) spectroscopy and Ultraviolet-visible spectroscopy (UV-Vis) for structural and optical properties while electrical properties were characterized by Keithley sourcemetre.
+It is observed that all of the TiO2-rGO samples possess the anatase TiO2 crystallinity phase which strongly appeared at (101), (004), (200) and (105) peaks and as the amount of rGO increases, the intensity of the peaks decreases.
+Meanwhile, 0.1wt% of TiO2-rGO has the highest absorbance wavelength with the lowest bandgap at 2.75 eV which due to formation of Ti-O-C bond.
+These were confirmed by the efficiency obtained by the 0.1wt% of TiO2-rGO at 1.21% which is higher than pure TiO2.
 The results obtained confirmed that the properties of TiO2-rGO and performances of DSSC were affected by the doping ratio.

-Keywords: Chemical reduction, Doped, Precipitation-peptization, Reduced Graphene Oxide, Titanium Dioxide.
+Keywords: Chemical Reduction, Doped, Precipitation-Peptization, Reduced Graphene Oxide, Titanium Dioxide.

+1. INTRODUCTION

-1. INTRODUCTION Recently, there are strong interest in the third generation of photovoltaic solar cell technology, especially the Dye Sensitized Solar Cell (DSSC) device.
-This is due to several benefits of their energy conversion, flexibility, cheap and easy to fabricate as compared to silicon based solar cells [1,2].
+Recently, there is strong interest in the third generation of photovoltaic solar cell technology, especially the Dye-Sensitized Solar Cell (DSSC) device due to several benefits which include high energy conversion, flexibility, cheap and easy to fabricate as compared to silicon-based solar cells [1,2].
 DSSC has a sandwich configuration consisting of photoanode, electrolyte, dye and counter electrode [3,4].
-There are many work have been done in order to increase the performance of DSSC which include developing of new sensitizers, different counter electrode and photoanode.
-The photoanode has derived great attention due to its function to transport photo-induced electrons and absorb dye which helps to determine the photo-current density [5].
-Among various semiconductor, TiO_2 has been widely used as photoanode in DSSC.
-This is due to its higher photoactivity, wide band gap of 3.2 eV, low cost and relative non-toxicity [5].
-The TiO_2 photoanode has a main role throughout the conversion of light energy to electrical in DSSC.
+There are many works that have been done to increase the performance of DSSC which include developing new sensitizers, and different counter electrode and photoanode.
+The photoanode has received great attention due to its function to transport photo-induced electrons and absorb dye which helps to determine the photo-current density [5].

+Among various semiconductor, TiO_2 has been widely used as photoanode in DSSC due to its higher photoactivity, wide bandgap of 3.2 eV, low cost and relative non-toxicity [5].
+The TiO_2 photoanode has the main role throughout the conversion of light energy to electrical in DSSC.
 The excited electrons will flow across the Fluorine doped Tin Oxide (FTO), external load and finally to the counter electrode [6].
-However, the charge recombination is the main factor that limits the performance of DSSC [7].
-This is to say that the back-electron transfer in TiO_2 photoanode-electrolyte interface before reaching the FTO is considered to be the major recombination pathway, which decrease the performance of
+However, charges recombination is the main factor that limits the performance of DSSC [7] because the back-electron transfer in TiO_2 photoanodeelectrolyte interface before reaching the FTO is considered to be the major recombination pathway, which decreases the performance of DSSC [8].
+This problem can be solved by using the composite semiconductor photoanode with different bandgaps and some doping elements in TiO_2 photoanode [6].
+In the past two decades, Carbon Nanotubes (CNTs) and graphene sheets have doped with TiO_2 photoanode to increase the performance of DSSC [9].
+The graphene may be more suitable than CNTs for charge separation due to its large surface area, high electron mobility (15000 cm2/V/s), and good contact with metal oxides [10].
+Therefore, rGO is the potential candidate to be coupled with TiO_2 as photoanode in DSSC since graphene has zero bandgap [11].
+It helps to generate the electron and hole pairs (EHPs) for high conversion efficiency, lengthy visible light absorption and increase the performance of DSSC.
+In this present work, TiO_2 doped rGO was prepared with different weight which are 0.1wt%, 0.3wt% and 0.5wt%.
+The N719 dye will be used as sensitizers.
+The annealing temperature for the thin film is fixed at 450°C.